 Can I bring a friend?

 Absolutely!
 We ask that if you do come with a friend, you and your friend(s) maintain openness to meeting new people and sharing this special experience with the entire group.

 What do students like most about this program?

 Students love that they are able to explore one of the most visited countries in Latin America.
-The Galapagos is a highlight for most students, having the opportunity to see such diverse wildlife up close is a once in a lifetime experience!
+The Galápagos is a highlight for most students, as having the opportunity to see such diverse wildlife up close is a once-in-a-lifetime experience!

 What is unique about this program?

 Students will have the unique opportunity to work closely with the local community at its schools and on a farm.
 This provides travelers with a unique cultural connection that most tourists are not able to have.

 Tuition cost includes ground transportation; accommodation; chaperones and guides; program-related activities and admissions; taxes and tips; all meals.

 Not included in the cost (not intended to be an exhaustive list): Airfare, visas and visa application fees, beverages other than filtered water at meals, activities and admissions not referenced in the itinerary or deemed not program related, such as movies, expenses incurred by the participant that are outside the program description, such as excess baggage fees and damage to hotels, expenses related to unforeseen circumstances, such as transportation strikes and natural disasters, as well as personal and medical expenses.